Intel-bigdata/SSM/docs/small-file-solution.md

 The following describes the writing flow.

-1. SmartDFSClient firstly communicate with SSM server when creating a new file.
-SSM server will check if the file goes to directory applied with small-file-write rule.
-If it is a small file, SSM server will execute privilege check to guarantee that SmartDFSClient has the privilege to write data into the directory.
+1. SmartDFSClient firstly communicates with SSM server when creating a new file.
+SSM server will check if the file goes to the directory applied with small-file-write rule.
+If the new file is a small file, SSM server will check privilege to guarantee that SmartDFSClient has the privilege to write data into the directory.
-    If the privilege check fails, SSM server will return error to SmartDFSClient.
+    If the privilege requirement is not satisfied, SSM server will return error to SmartDFSClient.

 2. After the privilege check is passed, SSM server will query